Navigating a Season of Illness & Stress

 The dominant culture highly values productivity - you can see this in our education systems, workplace cultures, phones and ‘fit-bits,’ habits, language, and priorities.

-I think many people don’t get enough rest: not enough sleep, not enough quiet time, not enough ‘non-doing’ - and many of our leisure activities further stimulate rather than calm our overtaxed nervous systems.
+I think many people don’t get enough rest: not enough sleep, not enough quiet time, not enough ‘non-doing’ - and many of our leisure activities stimulate rather than calm our nervous systems.

-Our food and consumption patterns have been industrialized to the point where we chronically disrespect plants, animals, fields, forests, oceans, and lakes - not honoring fallow times or life cycles, to the detriment of many life forms and the intricate tapestry of the planet’s ‘support systems.’
+Our food and consumption patterns have been industrialized to the point where we chronically disrespect waters and lands - not honoring fallow times or life cycles, to the detriment of many life forms and the intricate tapestry of the planet’s support systems.

-But this long-hauling experience has thrown me a curveball: I can no longer predict my energy levels or wellbeing with accuracy, so, it’s harder to calibrate my expectations with my capacity.
+But illness has thrown me a curveball: I can no longer predict my energy levels or wellbeing with accuracy, so, it’s harder to calibrate my expectations with my capacity.

 Each time this year that I planned to launch my podcast, All Things Change, I got sick.
-When feeling healthy and energized, I would build up momentum for various projects and then seem to inevitably get knocked off course.
+When feeling healthy and energized, I would have momentum for various projects and then inevitably get knocked off course.

 So, I’ve learned to predict for unpredictability - for now, anyway.